mnot/I-D/binary-structured-headers/draft.md

 *RFC EDITOR: please remove this section before publication*

-To help guide decisions about Directly Represented Fields, the HTTP response headers captured by the HTTP Archive <https://httparchive.org>, representing more than 400,000,000 HTTP exchanges, were parsed as Structured Headers using the types listed in {{direct}}, with the indicated number of successful header instances, failures, and the resulting failure rate:
+To help guide decisions about Directly Represented Fields, the HTTP response headers captured by the HTTP Archive <https://httparchive.org> in February 2020, representing more than 400,000,000 HTTP exchanges, were parsed as Structured Headers using the types listed in {{direct}}, with the indicated number of successful header instances, failures, and the resulting failure rate:

 - accept: 8462 / 10 = 0.118%
 - accept-encoding: 33511 / 1 = 0.003%